Rates of Fisher information convergence in the central limit theorem for nonlinear statistics: Notations and Stein kernels

-Let us provide some examples of Stein kernels so that the reader can check the conditions required in Section \ref{89jk2} below. \begin{exam}[Pearson distributions] By definition, the law of a random variable $Y$ is a member of the Pearson family of distributions if the density $p_Y$ of $Y$ is supported on $(a,b),$ where $-\infty\leq a<b\leq \infty$ and satisfies the differential equation
+\end{defn} In Section \ref{89jk2} below, we require the Stein kernels to be bounded from above and/or from below.
+Let us provide some examples of Stein kernels so that the reader can check such conditions. \begin{exam}[Pearson distributions] By definition, the law of a random variable $Y$ is a member of the Pearson family of distributions if the density $p_Y$ of $Y$ is supported on $(a,b),$ where $-\infty\leq a<b\leq \infty$ and satisfies the differential equation

 for some real numbers $m,k,\alpha_1,\alpha_2,\alpha_3.$ If furthermore $\E[Y]=0$ and $m=2\alpha_1+1,k=\alpha_2$ then the Stein kernel of $Y$ can be computed by (see page 65 in \cite{Stein1986})

 One can verify that this is the case of the following distributions, among others: Normal distribution, Student's $t$-distribution, Gamma distribution, Chi-squared distribution, Exponential distribution, $F$-distribution, Beta distribution, Continuous uniform distribution, Generalized Cauchy distribution.